-Before the procedure begins, dentists thoroughly clean your teeth so that they start on a blank canvas.
-Teeth cannot be bleached effectively if there is an excessive amount of plaque on the surface.
+Before the procedure begins, dentists thoroughly clean your teeth to start on a blank canvas.
+Teeth cannot be bleached effectively if there is an excessive plaque on the surface.

 The only downside to this type of procedure is that it is costly, and some say that the solution used dehydrates the teeth, which can cause them to appear brighter for a few hours and then become duller as it wears off.
 However, since everyone’s teeth are different, there are various outcomes, so try it yourself if it is something you can afford.

-Some of the benefits of whitening your teeth with a professional are that they can give you specific advice on keeping your teeth clean, providing a customized teeth whitening kit to take home in between visits, and providing supervision during the process to ensure that your teeth are safe.
+Some of the benefits of whitening your teeth with a professional are giving you specific advice on keeping your teeth clean, providing a customized teeth whitening kit to take home in between visits, and providing supervision during the process to ensure that your teeth are safe.
 So, before doing home remedies, keep these factors in mind.

 How To Bleach Your Teeth At Home

 Home remedies for bleaching your teeth can come in many forms.
-Some of the safest ways to try out first are toothpaste, mouthwashes and whitening chewing gum that whiten the teeth over a prolonged period of time.
+Some of the safest ways to try out first are toothpaste, mouthwashes and whitening chewing gum that whiten the teeth over a prolonged period.

 You can also use natural products to aid in the whitening process.
-Things like oil pulling, baking soda and hydrogen peroxide mixtures, activated charcoal, and the use of apple cider vinegar can whiten your teeth over time with constant use and patience.
+Things like oil pulling, baking soda and hydrogen peroxide mixtures, activated charcoal, and apple cider vinegar can whiten your teeth over time with constant use and patience.

-If you are looking to get your teeth whiter faster, however, you can try over-the-counter teeth whitening products.
-These include hydrogen peroxide that can have a similar effect on the teeth as dentist procedures at a more affordable price.
+However, if you are looking to get your teeth whiter faster, you can try over-the-counter teeth whitening products.
+These include hydrogen peroxide, which can have a similar effect on the teeth as dentist procedures at a more affordable price.
 They can come in the form of strips, tooth whitening gels in trays, or ones that you can paint on.